 SEA and planning decision-making

-When a project or plan is subject to ESIA or SESA, it is required to obtain a certificate of environmental conformity from the Minister in charge of the environment.
+When a PPP is subject to SESA, it is required to obtain a certificate of environmental conformity from the Minister in charge of the environment.

 Annual no. of SEAs